mgifford/a11y-contracting/README.md

  - What experience do developers on your team have coding for accessibility?
  - Have your developers contributed to any open-source accessibility work you could link to?
  - How do your developers and designers stay up-to-date with best practices with web accessibility?
+ - What resources do you refer to for information about addressing accessibility?